 Exodus is the second book of the so called Torah (law or instruction), the first five books of the Bible.
 The word exodus means a going out, or departure.
 The book Exodus is partly narrative and another part is devoted to laws and instructions how to build the tabernacle.

 In the book of Exodus we learn about God’s faithfulness.
-Back in Genesis God had promised Abraham that his seed would be like the sand of the sea or the stars in the sky (Genesis 15:5; 22:17).
-In Exodus we read about the descendants of Abraham, how they came to Egypt and multiplied greatly (Exodus 1:7).
-They became a strong people, so much so that the king of Egypt, Pharaoh, became scared of them and forced them to do slave labour.
+Back in Genesis, God had promised Abraham that his seed would be like the sand of the sea or the stars in the sky (Genesis 15:5; 22:17).
+In Exodus, we read about the descendants of Abraham, how they came to Egypt and multiplied greatly (Exodus 1:7).
+They became a strong people, so much so that the king of Egypt, Pharaoh, became scared of them and forced them to do slave labor.

 The people of Israel were a rebellious group of people.
-When there was no food or water, they grumbled against Moses their leader (for example: Exodus 16:2,3; 17:1-4).
+When there was no food or water, they grumbled against Moses their leader (for example: Exodus 16:2-3; 17:1-4).
 One time, when Moses was gone for a long time to be with God and receive instructions, they even made a golden calf to worship that.
-This was a terrible sin and God wanted to destroy them (Exodus 30:9-10) but Moses pleaded on behalf of the people and God relented (Exodus 30:11-14).
-We can learn from this that God does not take sin lightly but that he is still merciful.
+This was a terrible sin and God wanted to destroy the Israelites (Exodus 32:9-10).
+However, Moses pleaded on behalf of the people and God relented (Exodus 32:11-14).
+We can learn from this that God does not take sin lightly but that He is still merciful.

 Building of the tabernacle